SEC566: Implementing and Auditing Security Frameworks and Controls

 GIAC Critical Controls Certification

-The GIAC Critical Controls Certification (GCCC) is the only certification based on the CIS Controls, a prioritized, risk-based approach to security.
-This certification ensures that candidates have the knowledge and skills to implement and execute the CIS Critical Controls recommended by the Council on Cybersecurity, and perform audits based on the standard.
+The GIAC Critical Controls Certification (GCCC) certification is based on the CIS Critical Security Controls, a prioritized, risk-based approach to security.
+This certification ensures that candidates have the knowledge and skills to implement and execute the CIS Critical Controls recommended by the Center for Internet Security, and perform audits based on the standard.

-• Background, purpose, and implementation of the CIS Critical Security Controls and related security standards; auditing principles
+• Background, purpose, implementation, and auditing of the 18 CIS Critical Security Controls (Version 8).

 More Certification Details